EnsoVanPoucke/dotfiles/README.md

 **~/.local/share/backgrounds/desktop_wallpaper_4K.png**

-You can either change this path in the i3 config file where it says **$desktopWallpaper**, or copy the included images to this exact location.
+You can either change this path where it says **$desktopWallpaper**, or copy the included images to this exact location.

 ### Copy wallpapers to the default location